Low-Cost Therapeutic Boarding School Programs

 |If you have limited income, we’ve prepared a list of lower cost programs (generally $1,200 or less per month).
 Please contact these programs directly — we cannot contact them for you or on your behalf.
 DISCLAIMER: We have no formal affiliation with programs listed below, but we offer them as helpful suggestions for programs offering quality low-cost services.
 Be sure to check them out carefully:

-* Oneida Baptist Academy (Oneida, KY) Oneida Baptist is a Christian boarding and day school for national and international students, Christian or non-Christian, in grades 6-12.
+* ONEIDA BAPTIST ACADEMY (Oneida, KY) Oneida Baptist is a Christian boarding and day school for national and international students, Christian or non-Christian, in grades 6-12.
 Oneida provides a structured living, learning and working environment in which each student is challenged to grow mentally, physically, socially and spiritually in order to acquire an education for time and eternity.
-Boys or Girls – Grades 6 – 12 ($500 per month, academic, non-therapeutic) (WEB: www.oneidaschool.org) Phone: (606) 847-4111 Address: 11 Mulberry St PO Box 67 Oneida, KY 40972
+Boys or Girls – Grades 6 – 12.
+Please note that this is not a therapeutic program.
+(WEB: www.oneidaschool.org) Phone: (606) 847-4111 Address: 11 Mulberry St PO Box 67 Oneida, KY 40972

 * HOUSE OF HOPE (Several locations nationally) House of Hope is a national system of non-denominational, non-profit treatment organization with homes dedicated to helping troubled teens between the ages of 13-17.
 House of Hope provides residential care where teenagers are nourished, protected, healed and reconciled with their families.
 Their program offers counseling, academic assistance, and prayer.
 (WEB: www.nationalhouseofhope.org)

 * FLYING H YOUTH RANCH (Naches, WA) .
 Boys age 14-17 years.
 Tuition based on a sliding scale.
 (WEB: www.flyingh.org) Phone: 509-658-2990

 * YELLOWSTONE BOYS AND GIRLS RANCH (Billings, MT)